brunovskyy/file-generator/.dev/logs/session_template.md

 **Date:** [YYYY-MM-DD]
 **Session Type:** [Bug Fix | Feature Enhancement | Refactoring | Documentation]
 **Status:** [🔄 In Progress | ✅ Completed | ⚠️ Blocked]
+**Issue**" [Just a number or identificator that helps understand where the sequence of the daily logs specific (maybe more than 1 in one day)]

 ---